This challenge is no longer accepting new submissions.

 How To Enter

-The submission period for Phase 1 of this challenge has closed.
+Phase 1 and Phase 2 of this challenge have closed.

 The winners of Phase 1 are: